honzajavorek/prazeni.honzajavorek.cz/README.md

 [![Build Status](https://travis-ci.org/honzajavorek/prazeni.honzajavorek.cz.svg?branch=master)](https://travis-ci.org/honzajavorek/prazeni.honzajavorek.cz)

-Source code of a blog called _Pražení_, which Zuzka and I started to let our friends in Brno know how we are doing after moving to Prague.
+Source code of a blog called _Pražení_, which [@zuzejk](https://github.com/zuzejk) and I started to let our friends in Brno know how we are doing after moving to Prague.

 ## Writing articles